Kunal5s/Car-Diagnostics-555/README.md

 ## Getting Started

-This project requires one environment variable to be set up on your hosting platform (e.g., Vercel) for the AI features to work.
+This project requires two environment variables to be set up on your hosting platform (e.g., Vercel) for the AI features to work.

 ### Required Environment Variables

 -   `GOOGLE_API_KEY`: Your API key for the Google Gemini model.
 You can get this from [Google AI Studio](https://aistudio.google.com/app/apikey).
+-   `UNSPLASH_API_KEY`: Your API key for the Unsplash API, used to fetch article images.
+You can get this by creating a free developer account on the [Unsplash Developers](https://unsplash.com/developers) page.

-Create a `.env.local` file in the root of your project for local development:
+Create a `.env` file in the root of your project for local development:
 ```
 GOOGLE_API_KEY="your_google_api_key_here"
+UNSPLASH_API_KEY="your_unsplash_api_key_here"
 ```

 The Supabase connection details have been configured directly in the code.
 You just need to set up the table as described below.